shazahmad/computePlusPlus/lab1_app_introduction_performance_estimation.md

 </table>

 # Video Convolution Filter : Introduction and Performance Estimation
-In this lab we will have a look at 2D video convolution filter and measure its performance on host machine.
+This lab will explore a 2D video convolution filter and measure its performance on host machine.
 These measurement will establish a performance baseline.
-Based on the required performance constraints and required performance we can calculate what acceleration a hardware implementation should provide.
-We will also estimate the performance of FPGA accelerator that will be implemented in latter labs.
+Based on the required performance constraints the amount of acceleration that should be provided by hardware implementation is calculated.
+The performance of FPGA accelerator will be estimated that is implemented in next labs.
 In nutshell during this lab you will:
 - Learn about video convolution filters
-- Measure the performance of software implementation
+- Measure the performance of software implementated convolution filter
 - Calculate required acceleration vs. software implementation for given performance constraints
 - Estimate the performance of hardware accelerator in advance before implementation

 ## Video Filtering Applications and 2-D Convolution Filters
 Video applications use different type of filters extensively for multiple reasons such as to filter noise, manipulate motion blur, color and contrast enhancements, edge detection, creative effects etc. At its core convolutional video filter carries out some form of data average around a pixel that effects the amount and type of correlation any pixel has to its surrounding area.
 Such filtering is carried out for all the pixels in a video frame.
-Convolution filters are defined by a matrix of co-efficients.
-Convolution operation is essentially a sum of products carried on a pixel set( a frame/image sub-matrix centered around a give pixel) and co-efficient matrix.
-The figure below illustrates how convolution is calculated for a particular pixel highlighted in yellow.
-Here the filter has a co-efficient matrix that is 3x3 in size.
+The convolution filters are defined by a matrix of coefficients.
+The convolution operation is essentially a sum of products carried on a pixel set(a frame/image sub-matrix centered around a give pixel) and a coefficients matrix.
+The figure below illustrates how convolution is calculated for a pixel, it is highlighted in yellow.
+Here the filter has a coefficient matrix that is 3x3 in size.
 The figure also displays how the whole output images is generated during filtering process.
-The index of output pixel being generated is the index of input pixel highlighted in yellow that is being currently filtered.
+The index of output pixel being generated is the index of input pixel highlighted in yellow that is being filtered.
 In algorithmic terms the process of filtering consists of:
 - Selecting an input pixel as highlighted in yellow in the figure below
 - Extracting a sub-matrix whose size is same as filter coefficients
-- Calculating element wise sum of product of extracted sub-matrix and co-efficients matrix
+- Calculating element wise sum of product of extracted sub-matrix and coefficients matrix
 - Placing the sum of product as output pixel in output image/frame on the same index as the input pixel
       ![](images/convolution.jpg)

 ## Performance Requirements for 1080p HD Video
 We can easily calculate the application performance requirements given the standard performance specs for 1080p High Definition (HD) video.
-These top level requirements can be then translated into constraints for hardware implementation or software throughput requirements.
+Then these top-level requirements can be translated into constraints for hardware implementation or software throughput requirements.
 For 1080p HD video at 60 frames per seconds(FPS) the specs are listed below as well as required throughput in terms of pixels per second is calculated:
 ```bash
 Video Resolution        = 1920 x 1080
 Frame Width (pixels)    = 1920